pepstock-org/Charba-Wiki/docs/getting-started/GettingStarted.md

 There are 2 different `deferred resources` instances depending on if [Luxon](https://moment.github.io/luxon/), as date time library, has to be injected or not:

- 1. `DeferredCharba.enable(Runnable)` injects [Chart.JS](http://www.chartjs.org/) java script file, [Luxon](https://moment.github.io/luxon/) and the specific date [adapter](https://github.com/chartjs/chartjs-adapter-luxon).
+ 1. `DeferredCharba.enable(Runnable)` injects [Chart.JS](http://www.chartjs.org/) javascript file, [Luxon](https://moment.github.io/luxon/) and the specific date [adapter](https://github.com/chartjs/chartjs-adapter-luxon).
- 1. `DeferredCharba.enable(Runnable, false)` injects [Chart.JS](http://www.chartjs.org/) java script file and the specific date [adapter](https://github.com/chartjs/chartjs-adapter-luxon).
+ 1. `DeferredCharba.enable(Runnable, false)` injects [Chart.JS](http://www.chartjs.org/) javascript file and the specific date [adapter](https://github.com/chartjs/chartjs-adapter-luxon).
 [Luxon](https://moment.github.io/luxon/) is not injected in order to leave the user to use another instance of [Luxon](https://moment.github.io/luxon/) because, for instance, it could be already in use for other purposes.

 ## Polyfilling your project